Updated on: 11/15/2019

 Children, Motor Vehicle Accidents and TBIs

-Kids are also much more likely to be exposed to the potential of accidents involving motor vehicles during the summer months, as bicycle riding and walking in neighborhoods is much more common during this time.
+Kids are also much more likely to be exposed to the potential of motor vehicle accidents during the summer months, as bicycle riding and walking in neighborhoods is much more common during this time.

 These accidents often result in traumatic brain injuries, parents should always encourage their children to wear a safety helmet whenever they are riding anything with wheels.